stevenreich47/ensemble-distillation-structured-prediction/MT_ensemble_distillation/README.md

 https://arxiv.org/abs/2010.06721

 If you use this code in published work, please cite the paper above.

-The official Fairseq repo is here: https://github.com/pytorch/fairseq
+The Fairseq library is described in the paper below:

 Ott, Myle, et al. "fairseq: A fast, extensible toolkit for sequence modeling." arXiv preprint arXiv:1904.01038 (2019).